Partition by region

 - Horizontal and vertical scaling - add or remove nodes and vCPUs, and add storage to suit your production loads.

 - Enterprise support.

-- Must be deployed in a VPC.
+- Partition-by-region clusters must be deployed in a VPC.
 Create a VPC for each region where you want to deploy the nodes in the cluster.
-YugabyteDB Managed supports AWC and GCP for peering.
-Refer to Create a VPC Network.
+Refer to VPC network overview.

-- Create a billing profile and add a payment method before you can create a Dedicated cluster.
+- A billing profile and payment method.
 Refer to Manage your billing profile and payment method.